Reduce your environmental impact, raise money for awesome charities and get a free ticket to The Most Colourful Show on Earth!

 Do I get water?
 It is advised that you bring your own water bottle

 Is there a time limit?
-The ride itself should take around three hours (including half an hour allocated for ferry time)
+The ride from Bournemouth will take around five hours (including half an hour allocated for ferry time).
+The ride from Bristol will be spread over two days, with approximately six hours riding each day.

 Will there be any breaks?
-There will be three breaks, one at Bournemouth Pier, the second during the wait/on the chain Ferry and the third will be at Corfe Castle
+The Bounemouth ride will have three breaks: one at Bournemouth Pier, the second during the wait/on the chain Ferry and the third will be at Corfe Castle.
+The Bristol ride will have two stops along the way.

 What equipment is provided and what do I need to provide myself?
-You will need to bring a helmet, cash for the ferry (£2), at least one suitable replacement inner tube and water.
+You will need to bring a helmet, at least one suitable replacement inner tube and water.
 There will be pumps, basic tools & additional water available on the support vehicles

 How do I get back from Bestival?
 There are regular train services from Wool (4.1 miles from the Bestival site) to Bournemouth & Pokesdown.
 Car-sharing services are also available- more information here

 Why am I biking?
 Wouldn’t it just be easier to get in my friend’s car?
-Because you are saving the environment, raising money for charity and getting a free Bestival ticket!
+Because you are saving the environment, raising money for charity and getting a free ticket to Bestival!

 Do I have to ride at the same pace as everyone else in one big group?
 There will be marshals at the front and back of the ride for the whole duration, and multiple in the middle.
 You can ride at your own pace in the knowledge that there will always be someone in front and behind you.